monkeylizard/cellular_automata/README.md

 # Configuring `CellularAutomata`

 The `CellularAutomata` object is highly configurable.
-When constructing it, only the `rules` and `container` parameters are required, but many more options can be specified.
+When constructing it, only the `rules` and `container` arguments are required, but many more options can be specified.
 A complete list of the allowed options that can be specified is as follows:
 * `rules` - the rules you wish to visualize.
 This argument is required.
 * `container` - the container in which to render the grid and controls.
 This argument is required.
 * `height` - the height of the grid, in cells.
 The default height is 30.